Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Discussion

 This finding has significant implications for researchers, who should center hypothesis correctness (rather than slice coherence) when evaluating their tools.
 But perhaps more importantly, this finding is significant for \emph{users} of these tools.
 While present-day tools can help users form hypotheses, users should take caution to know that their hypotheses, no matter how aligned with the slices they may be, may not necessarily be correct.
 Thus, validating behavioral hypotheses is not only important for researchers, but also for users.

-\paragraph{Variance across users} Our finding that different users form different hypotheses when shown the same slice points to the complexity of hypothesis formation.
+\paragraph{Variance across users} Our finding that different users form different hypotheses when down the same slice points to the points to the complexity of hypothesis formation as a \emph{human-centered} task.
+This finding contradicts the dominant assumption from ML research that all users can easily identify the semantic features shared by a subset of data, or that users will simply ``know it when they see it''.
+But, disagreement among users whom are asked to complete the same task has been long-demonstrated and well-studied in the field of \emph{crowdsourcing} \citep{callison-burch-2009-fast, chang2017revolt}.
 In practice, different stakeholders may bring different prior knowledge that may cause them to develop different hypotheses when shown the same slice.
-One potential negative consequence is that a single user may form an incorrect hypothesis, whereas another user may form a correct hypothesis when they are shown the same slice.
-If handled thoughtfully, however, this variance across users' hypotheses may actually serve as a strength: for example, a team of stakeholders can discuss several candidate hypotheses for a given slice \citep{chang2017revolt}.
-Overall, this finding challenges the dominant assumption that all users can easily identify the semantic features shared by a subset of data, or that users will simply ``know it when they see it''.
+If handled thoughtfully, however, this variance across users' hypotheses may actually serve as a strength: for example, a team of stakeholders could discuss several candidate hypotheses for a given slice \citep{drapeau2015microtalk}.
+More generally, we believe that the field of slice discovery has much to learn from related work on crowdsourcing and annotation.